it-excelsus/interview-fullstack-javascript/README.md

 Dear Applicant,

 Thank you once again for applying for the Junior Fullstack Developer position at it-excelsus GmbH.
 With the following task, we would like to assess your coding skills.
-The expected timeline for this assignment is one week.
+The expected timeline for this assignment is **one week**.

 Below, you will find three folders.
 The "frontend" and "backend" folders contain simple initial applications generated using their respective CLI tools.
 The [`frontend`](./frontend) contains a React.ts application, and the [`backend`](./backend) contains a Express backend application.
 The [`database`](./database) folder provides an example of what a database could look like when it contains data.

 ## What is the task?